bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 ## How .json entries govern Page Builder's UI

-Your entries in the `schema.json` and `config.json` directly shape users' options in Page Builder:
+Your entries in the `schema.json` and `config.json` directly shape users' options in Theme Styles:
-* Theme variations always appear at the top of the Page Builder panel.
-These variations are defined only in `config.json`, and their definition order in that file governs their display order in Page Builder.
+* Theme variations always appear at the top of the Theme Styles panel.
+These variations are defined only in `config.json`, and their definition order in that file governs their display order in Theme Styles.
 * Merchants must select one variation to edit at a time.
 The selections that they make in the remainder of Page Builder's UI will apply only to that selected variation.
-* Page Builder's remaining sequence of top-level section headings corresponds directly to the top-level section objects that you declare in `schema.json`.
+* Theme Styles remaining sequence of top-level section headings corresponds directly to the top-level section objects that you declare in `schema.json`.
 The options displayed within these expandable section headings correspond directly to the key-value pairs that you nest within `schema.json`'s corresponding section objects.

 In all, the structure that you give your theme's `config.json` and `schema.json` files directly governs the UI that Page Builder exposes to merchants.

-## Page Builder data types
+## Theme Styles data types

-You are free to decide which properties of your theme to make editable in Page Builder and in which order to display them.
-Page Builder can expose any set of properties as long as your `schema.json` declares them using the data types that Page Builder supports.
+You are free to decide which properties of your theme to make editable in Theme Styles and in which order to display them.
+Theme Styles can expose any set of properties as long as your `schema.json` declares them using the data types that Theme Styles supports.

-Page Builder supports the following data types:
+Theme Styles supports the following data types:
 * color
 * font
 * select (drop-down list)